Dionic10/stream-hub-auth-server/README.md

 ### Whitelist validation fails

-* Ensure AUTH_SERVER_URL is correctly set in Stremio Web build
+* Ensure AUTH_SERVER_URL is correctly set in Stream Hub Web build
-* Check server is accessible from Stremio Web
+* Check server is accessible from Stream Hub Web
 * Verify CORS settings if servers are on different domains
 * Check server logs for errors